oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 The following MIP methods can be used to assist with PSPF compliance:

 - For calendar invites, advise users to add the classification to the body, and use transport rules or DLP to add the required subject and header values.
-- Update the `X-Protective-Marking` header associated with the MIP label at the email gateway with the `ORIGIN=user@agency.gov.au` property.
-Note, internal emails inside the Agency wouldn't be tagged using this method.
+- Update the `X-Protective-Marking` header associated with the MIP label at the email gateway with the `ORIGIN=user@organisation.com.au` property.
+Note, internal emails inside the organisation wouldn't be tagged using this method.

 Example email gateway rules that work with MIP are available in the [Network Configuration ABAC document](../../as-built-as-configured/hybrid-network-configuration#office-365--email-protective-markings-with-aip-technology).
 These rules are based on regular expressions and are easily adaptable to vendor specific email gateways.